effector/effector/documentation/src/content/docs/en/api/effector-solid/useStoreMap.md

   - /docs/api/effector-solid/useStoreMap
 ---

+# `useStoreMap(store, fn)` {#useStoreMap-store-fn}

 Function, which subscribes to a [store](/en/api/effector/Store) and transforms its value with a given function.
-Signal will update only when the selector function result will change
+Signal will update only when the selector function result will change.

-## useStoreMap(store, fn) {#useStoreMap-fn}

-Common use case: subscribe to changes in selected part of store only
+Common use case: subscribe to changes in selected part of store only.

+## Formulae {#useStoreMap-store-fn-formulae}

 ```ts
 useStoreMap<State, Result>(